Article

 Type 2 errors occur when you prepare a form with:

-• When you prepare the wrong form (like a 1099-INT instead of a 1099-DIV)
+• The wrong form type (e.g., a 1099-INT instead of a 1099-DIV)

 Then, you will need to file a new Form 1099 with the appropriate information as an originally filed form (not a corrected form).
 Send the corrected and new original forms to the recipient and prepare the red Copy A to send to the IRS with the Form 1096 transmittal, if paper filing.
 A different Form 1096 is required for each type of Form 1099 filed.
 For electronic filing, you do not need to send in a Form 1096.

-The corrected form should be filed in the same manner the original was filed.
+The corrected form should be filed in the same way the original was filed.
 If the original was e-filed, the correction should be e-filed.
 If the recipient of the original form has different information in their records, they will likely contact you for an explanation and/or correction of the Form 1099.

 An IRS notice is the other main reason to amend a form.
 This generally relates to a TIN that doesn’t match what the IRS has for the recipient's name.

-Just remember—when correcting forms, be sure to verify the type of error, so you know if you need to prepare one 1099 or two to complete the correction.
+Just remember — when correcting forms, be sure to verify the type of error, so you know if you need to prepare one 1099 or two to complete the correction.

 Form 1099: Frequently Asked Questions